Review of Leviathan (1651)

 As for the passions, of hate, lust, ambition, and covetousness, what crimes they are apt to produce is so obvious to every man’s experience and understanding as there needeth nothing to be said of them, saving that they are infirmities, so annexed to the nature, both of man and all other living creatures, as that their effects cannot be hindered but by extraordinary use of reason, or a constant severity in punishing them.
 For in those things men hate, they find a continual and unavoidable molestation; whereby either a man’s patience must be everlasting, or he must be eased by removing the power of that which molesteth him: the former is difficult; the latter is many times impossible without some violation of the law.

 This is wiser than “On Anger” (ca. 45 CE).
-At his best, Hobbes anticipates both the idea of self-serving cognitive biases and the bad influence they have on long-term planning, which is the central problem in politics:
+When he is at his very best, Hobbes anticipates both the idea of self-serving cognitive biases and the bad influence they have on long-term planning, which is the central problem in politics:

 For all men are by nature provided of notable multiplying glasses (that is their passions and self-love) through which every little payment appeareth a great grievance, but are destitute of those prospective glasses (namely moral and civil science) to see afar off the miseries that hang over them and cannot without such payments be avoided.